-During the three months ended March 31, 2022 and 2021, the Company incurred the following transactions to officers or directors of the Company or companies with common directors:
+During the six months ended June 30, 2022 and 2021, the Company incurred the following transactions to officers or directors of the Company or companies with common directors:

-2022 2021
+2022 \$ 2021 \$

-Key management compensation \$ \$
+Key management compensation

-Accounting fees 12,000 12,000
+Accounting fees 24,000 24,000

-At March 31, 2022, \$nil (December 31, 2021 - \$nil) is due to related parties which has been included in accounts payable.
-During the year ended December 30, 2021, a director received an aggregate of 815,800 shares under the Debt Settlement with a deemed price of \$0.05 per share (see Note 6b).
+During the year ended December 31, 2021, a director received an aggregate 815,800 shares under the Debt Settlement with a deemed price of \$0.05 per share.

-These transactions are in the normal course of operations and have been valued in these financial statements at the exchange amount which is the amount of consideration established and agreed to by the related parties.
-The amounts due are unsecured, non-interest bearing, and have no specific terms of repayment.
+These transactions are in the normal course of operations and have been valued in these condensed interim financial statements at the exchange amount which is the amount of consideration established and agreed to by the related parties.
+The amounts due are unsecured, non-interest-bearing and have no specific terms of repayment.